manzanillo/smerge/README.md

 # Setup
-Each setup kind of the project has a few differences, but overall allot of similar steps are involved.
-We would advice to use Linux or Mac as the development environment since windows can get a bit complicated, with as a probable must have for the project to build under it.
+Each setup kind of the project has a few differences, but overall a lot of similar steps are involved.
+We would advise to use Linux or Mac as the development environment since Windows can get a bit complicated, with wsl as a probable must have for the project to build under it.

-In addition look through some of the settings files used in the following and change local paths or urls to yours.
+In addition, look through some of the settings files used in the following and change local paths or URLs to yours.
 Local paths should hopefully not be used anymore but we have surely missed some.
-Inside the django setting you definitely have to add your domains to the allowed addresses and co. to be able to use it.
+Inside the Django setting you definitely have to add your domains to the allowed addresses and co. to be able to use it.

 ## Local
-To run Smerge and all parts on your local machine, first make sure python3 is on your system and install all django requirements contained in the requirements.txt inside the main folder.
-(The use of conda or venv make your life allot easier during development for this step...).
+To run Smerge and all parts on your local machine, first make sure python3 is on your system and install all Django requirements contained in the requirements.txt inside the main folder.
+(The use of conda or venv make your life a lot easier during development for this step...).
 Next you need to have node.js (we had v18.13.0) installed on your system and install all npm modules for django.
 This can also be done with the package.json inside the main folder.

 ```sh